 29. Store Your Tools the Right Way

-Finding the right Phillips-head screwdriver to put together that cute IKEA bookshelf shouldn’t be so hard.
-Track down your hammers and screwdrivers, and arrange them in one easy-to-access spot, such as a pegboard.
+Finding the right Phillips-head screwdriver to put together that cute IKEA bookshelf shouldn't be so hard.
+Track down your hammers and screwdrivers, and arrange them in one easy-to-access spot, like a pegboard.

 30. Plan for the Future

-See how much you’ve accomplished!
-Take a look around your newly organized home, making note of any spaces you missed.
+See how much you've accomplished!
+Take a look around your newly organized home, noting any spaces you missed.
 Then dream a bit about your next home project.
 Maybe paint that dining room, finally?